0ut5ider/EVA_4028_High_Flow_Duct/README.md

 ## Future Work

 This is the first stab at improving the airflow through the duct.
-There may be further optimizations taht can be made to the design.
+There may be further optimizations that can be made to the design.
--
+- optimize the shape of the inner wall to maintain equal distance all around
+- a better way of maintaing airflow cross sectional area at the transition and flow split into the two openings of the duct end.